Here's our latest

 We support various charity projects helping the children, the sick,

-the elderly and other groups in need in Romania by providing financial
+the elderly and other groups in need in Romania.

 We mainly fund those Romanian charities with whom we work closely